Arxhtects/wizardy-pagey-transitions/README.md

 - ~~Find a way to fetch css colors &/or set your own in settings~~
 - ~~Add html panel &/or options for setting a loading wheel or other loading things.~~
 - Ajax async pages loading better for wordpress sites.
+- Ability to add logos in place of loading.
+- Live View Window.

 More todos to be added when I think of them